MiguelSolisSegura/MiguelSolisSegura.github.io/_pages/contact.md

 title: Contact
 ---

-You can contact me trough [LinkedIn](https://www.linkedin.com/in/MiguelSolisSegura), or use the following form:
+You can contact me through [LinkedIn](https://www.linkedin.com/in/MiguelSolisSegura), or use the following form:

 {% include contact-form.html %}